 We warn you from the beginning: It is not an easy route.
 Although scenically it can be easily compared with the Caminito del Rey, it is much more difficult.

-The route begins in the upper part of the village, where also begins the steep climb to the top of La Maroma, the highest mountain in the province of Malaga with more than 2,000 metres height over sea level.
+The route begins in the upper part of the village of Canillas de Aceituno.
+There also begins the steep climb to the top of La Maroma.
+It is the highest mountain in the province of Malaga with more than 2,000 metres height over sea level.

 After the new suspension bridge the path continues towards the white village Sedella.
 This path for now also requires a new physical effort, as it is a rather steep and narrow slope.

-In addition to the value of this route from a sporting point of view, being in the heart of the Sierra Tejeda, Almijara and Alhama Natural Park, you can get to know the flora and fauna that live in the canyon of the Almanchares River.
+There is not only the value of this route from a sporting point of view.
+Being in the heart of the Sierra Tejeda, Almijara and Alhama Natural Park, you can discover the flora and fauna of the canyon of the Almanchares River.

 What physical fitness does the route of El Saltillo require

-Now that the best season for hiking has begun, we can observe a certain massification of natural places, and especially of very popular places such as the Caminito del Rey or El Torcal.
-So, we advise you to do the routes during the week whenever you can, to avoid crowds of people and traffic jams in narrow places and with difficulty in manoeuvring.
+Now that the best season for hiking has begun, we can observe a certain massification of natural places.
+And especially of very popular places such as the Caminito del Rey or El Torcal.
+So, we advise you to do the routes during the week whenever you can.
+Thus you can avoid crowds of people and traffic jams in narrow places and with difficulty in manoeuvring.

 Canillas de Aceituno

-This white village of Arab origin with its narrow streets is located at an altitude of about 649 metres above sea level in the heart of the Sierra Tejeda, Almijara and Alhama Natural Park and is crowned by the peak of La Maroma, of 2,068 metres, the highest in the province of Malaga.
+This white village of Arab origin with its narrow streets is located at an altitude of about 649 metres above sea level in the heart of the Sierra Tejeda, Almijara and Alhama Natural Park.
+It is crowned by the peak of La Maroma, of 2,068 metres, the highest in the province of Malaga.